engrpanda/Arduino-Bluetooth-Controller/README.md

 This app is under beta test.
 Any bugs or error can be reported or send to my email. (engrpandaece@gmail.com)

 Check the provided Schematic Fritzing for connections.
-Arduino PIns D0 & D1 are used for Bluetooth Module.
+Arduino Pins D0 & D1 are used for Bluetooth Module.

 ![4](https://user-images.githubusercontent.com/53995355/65497276-89f9ac00-deec-11e9-8701-28c182f16724.png)
 ![3](https://user-images.githubusercontent.com/53995355/65497275-89f9ac00-deec-11e9-9278-ddb8776ff3b3.png)